oysteinkn/solid-webcomponent/README.md

+# Solid-Webcomponent
-# SolidJS template for building Web Components with TypeScript
+Minimal template repo for building Web Components with SolidJS, TypeScript, and Vite.
+Styling with plain CSS.

 ## Usage